J-E-J-S/aaRS-pipeline/README.md

 productive binding pose.

 ## Prerequisites
-This pipeline using the Rosetta 3 cartesian_ddg script for structure prediction.
+This pipeline uses the Rosetta 3 cartesian_ddg script for structure prediction.
 This software suite is incredibly large (~18Gb compressed) and so can't be packaged within this repository.
 [Download here](https://www.rosettacommons.org/software/license-and-download) and move the uncompressed directory to the /resources/ directory.